petechd/eq-questionnaire-schemas/style_guide.md

 ### Imports

 - Dependencies should be imported at the top of the file.
 - Names should be related to the imported file itself.
-It makes it easier checking files you depend on as the file expands.
+It is easier checking dependencies as the file expands.
 - Put on separate lines, followed by a semicolon.

 ### File Structure